 Jackie and Joe O’Connors’ beautifully located hideaway is right on the sea on the northern edge of Skerries town, and it is truly unique – how often do you wake up to the sound of waves on the rocks outside your bedroom window?

-It’s literally on the water’s edge and the unbroken sea views – across the harbour and, to the north, taking in the magnificent Mountains of Mourne – are simply stunning, and all the better for seeing them from such a warm and relaxing base.
+It’s literally on the water’s edge and the unbroken sea views of the working harbour and, to the north, the magnificent Cooley and Mourne Mountains are simply stunning, and all the better for enjoying them from such a warm and relaxing base.

-And then there’s the smallest room, the aptly named Driftwood and - while it doesn’t have a sea view - it compensates with a highly original hand-crafted wooden four-poster bed.
+And then there’s the smallest room, the aptly named Driftwood.
+While it doesn’t have a sea view, it compensates with a highly original handcrafted wooden four-poster bed.

 And, should you need further convincing that this is anything but an ordinary B&B, an unusual treat offered in season is The White Cottages Lobster Lunch.
-Think garlic butter, Jackie’s secret recipe mayo, new potatoes, salad and freshly-baked brown bread – deelish!
+Think garlic butter, Jackie’s secret recipe mayo, new potatoes, salad and freshly baked brown bread – deelish!

 Nearby Dublin seems a world away – the White Cottages is a perfect hideaway to get away from it all for a few days or as a base to explore the pretty north Dublin countryside and coast.